 The IRC in Liberia

-Liberians are cautiously beginning to rebuild their country after a devastating 15-year civil war left 250,000 dead and destroyed infrastructure and basic services.
-In addition to helping hundreds of thousands of displaced Liberian families, the International Rescue Committee also protected refugees fleeing violence in nearby Ivory Coast and continues to provide them with health care, education, job training and other important resources as their country treads the difficult road to peace.
+Liberians are cautiously rebuilding their country after a devastating 14-year civil war left 250,000 dead and destroyed infrastructure and basic services.
+In addition to helping hundreds of thousands of displaced Liberian families, the IRC also protected refugees fleeing violence in nearby Ivory Coast and continues to provide them with health care, education, job training and other important resources as their country negotiates the difficult road to peace.

 How We Help

-- The IRC’s social workers provide counseling to survivors of sexual violence, abuse and abandonment and work with local action groups to promote fair treatment of women.
+- The IRC provides counseling to survivors of sexual and physical violence and works with local communities to improve the safety of women and girls.